pdstools.ih.Plots¶

 - Return type:

-Creates a line chart showing model performance (AUC) over time.
+Create a line chart of model AUC over time.

 - Parameters:

-query (Optional[QUERY], optional) – Query to filter the data before aggregation, by default None
+query (QUERY, optional) – Polars expression to filter the data.

 - Returns: